dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-locally.md

 These scripts have been most tested with a stack that looks like this:

 * A single canister that is being decentralized.
-* Canister can be deployed to local replica via `dfx deploy`
+* A canister that can be deployed to local replica via `dfx deploy`.

 ## Testing via `sns-testing` repo